-As a new technology, we are often asked by athletes, researchers and media about the accuracy of CORE.
-We have spent over five years in research and development and for our launch, many of the studies are from our testing or joint projects with clinical researchers and medical institutions.
+As a new technology, we are often asked by athletes, researchers and media about the accuracy of the CORE sensor.
+We spent six years in research and development ahead of the launch in 2020, many of the studies are from our testing or joint projects with clinical researchers and medical institutions.

 There are a series of independent studies currently underway with sporting institutes, medical facilities and other research groups and as these become available, we will add them here.